vadimsavenkov/CorePoroPerm/README.md

-# Predicting permeability using linear regression with polyfit function
+#@ Predicting permeability using linear regression with polyfit function.